waacton/Japangolin/Japangolin.Web/README.md

 ```shell
 dotnet run --project .\Backend\Japangolin.Web.Backend.csproj --launch-profile Japangolin.Web.Backend
 ```
-3. Navigate to [`https://localhost:7443/swagger/index.html`]() to interact with the API (browser may complain about invalid certificate authority if dev certs not setup or trusted).
+3. Navigate to https://localhost:7443/swagger/index.html to interact with the server API (browser may complain about invalid certificate authority if dev certs not setup or trusted).

 ### Run as Docker container
 1. Build the [Docker image](Backend/Dockerfile), which builds and publishes the backend project in a Docker environment.
 Note that the docker build context (`..`) references the root of the repository, so that the docker image can replicate the solution folder structure and access dependencies such as `Japangolin.Core`.